Monaaay/FINALPROJECT/README.md

 # Web Systems and Technologies Final Project

-* This website is intended for Academic Purposes only, in partial fulfillment for the submission of Final Project in Web System and Technologies.
+* This repository is intended for Academic Purposes only, in partial fulfillment for the submission of Final Project in Web System and Technologies.

 ## Team Members: